aifrim/aifrim.zsh-theme/README.md

 ## How to use

-1. Copy the theme file to your oh-my-zsh themes directory:
+1. Clone the theme to a custom oh-my-zsh themes directory:

     ```sh
     git clone git@github.com:aifrim/aifrim.zsh-theme.git ~/.oh-my-custom-zsh/